teebrooke/UCLA_Spring_2019/README.md

 ## How Your Learning Will Be Assessed (Grading Policy)
-Your grade will be assessed as follows:
+__Your grade will be assessed as follows:__

-Activity | Percent Grade
+__Activity__ | __Percent Grade__
 --- | ---
 In class participation |	20%
 Homework	|		10%
 Lab assignments / participation	|		20%
 Final Project	|		50%
-Total | 100%
+__Total__ | __100%__

-_Why I do not grade on a curve:_ In recent years, research into higher education assessment practices have shown that grading on a curve can create unnecessarily competitive environments for students and result in outcomes that disadvantage some groups of students over others.
+__Why I do not grade on a curve:__ <br>
+In recent years, research into higher education assessment practices have shown that grading on a curve can create unnecessarily competitive environments for students and result in outcomes that disadvantage some groups of students over others.
 This is true in data collected and analyzed for our students at UCLA as well.
 For this reason, I do not grade on a curve.
 Your grade is therefore not based on how you did in comparison to your peers, but instead how successful you are at evidencing that you have mastered the intended learning goals for that specific assessment.
 However, if I do find that particular assessment questions I gave an assignment or exam were unreasonably challenging, unclear, or unfair for any reason I will  provide additional credit as appropriate.
 If you ever feel that an assignment or specific question is unfair or confusing please come and speak with me or your TA (ideally before it is due or during the assessment, but afterwards is okay also) so that we can address this concern as soon as possible.
 I am committed to making sure the assessment of your learning is comprehensive, fair, and incorporates best practices from education research on assessment design and inclusive practices.

 __Grading Scale:__